-Aluminum oxide, zirconium oxide and silicon carbide exhibit high temperature resistance and are commonly used in high-temperature sensor applications i.e. in the combustion chamber or exhaust track of automobiles.
+Aluminum oxide, zirconium oxide and silicon carbide have high temperature resistance.
+Hence, these ceramics are commonly used in high-temperature sensor applications such as in the combustion chamber or exhaust track of automobiles.

-SCHOTT has developed special glasses and glass-ceramics for the joining of these technical ceramics alone or in combination with different alloys.
-The sealants are stable at elevated temperatures and chemically resistant, thereby contributing to the stability of the ceramic applications over an extended period of time.
+SCHOTT has developed special glasses and glass-ceramics for the joining of these technical ceramics.
+The sealants are stable at elevated temperatures and are chemically resistant, thereby contributing to the stability of the ceramic applications over an extended period of time.